Insight Donates Laptops to Girls at Montreal Teen Haven Homes

 Insight Canada’s Women in IT teammate resource group promotes Reach mission to help children through technology

-TEMPE, Ariz., August 6, 2019 – A group of IT women from Insight Enterprises (NASDAQ: NSIT), the global solution integrator of Insight Intelligent Technology Solutions™ for organizations of all sizes, teamed up July 10 to give 15 laptops to teenagers living at nonprofit Teen Haven residential group homes in Montreal.
+TEMPE, Ariz., August 6, 2019 – A group of IT women from Insight Enterprises (NASDAQ: NSIT), the global solution integrator of Insight Intelligent Technology Solutions™ for organizations of all sizes, teamed up with Danielle Raymond, the IT Technician who spearheaded the project, on July 10 to give 15 laptops to teenagers living at nonprofit Teen Haven residential group homes in Montreal.

-Teammates from the Montreal chapter of Insight Women in IT, one of the company’s employee-led resource groups, decided this year to repurpose Dell laptops for donation to local girls in need.
-Inspired by Insight’s Reach program, which encourages teammates to boost children’s futures by giving through technology, the Montreal chapter found a new way to bring older computers to life.
+Teammates from the Montreal chapter of Insight Women in IT, one of the company’s employee-led resource groups, decided this year to repurpose Lenovo laptops with pre-installed McAfee security software for donation to local girls in need.
+This group's mission aligns with Insight's Reach program, which encourages teammates to boost children’s futures by giving through technology, the Montreal chapter found a new way to bring older computers to life.

 Danielle Raymond, an Insight Canada systems technician, oversaw the reconfiguration of the laptops.
 She said the computers were going to be recycled after reaching the end of their business usefulness, but Insight Women in IT recognized the devices could help underprivileged young women at Teen Haven, giving them an added means to further their education while encouraging them to think about joining the field of information technology.